Expressions and Keys

 , as in rodrigues:active

 .
-When no convention is provided, active
+When no convention is provided, passive

 is assumed.